dangquyenbui-dotcom/downtime_tracker/README.md

 ### ✅ Material Requirements Planning (MRP) Dashboard

 A dynamic, filterable dashboard that serves as the central planning tool.
-It analyzes all open sales orders and provides intelligent, data-driven production suggestions.
+It analyzes all open sales orders, provides intelligent production suggestions based on material availability, and prioritizes orders by their "Due to Ship" date.

+  * **Holistic View:** Displays **all** open sales orders for data consistency and validation against the Scheduling page.
-  * **Filterable Interface:** Instantly narrow down sales orders by **Facility, Business Unit, Customer, and Production Status** (Full, Partial, Critical).
+  * **Intelligent Filtering:** Instantly narrow down orders by **Business Unit (BU), Customer, Due to Ship (Month/Year), and Production Status** (Full Production, Partial, Critical, Ready to Ship).
-  * **Dynamic Summary Cards:** Get a real-time overview of the filtered data, including the total number of orders and their production feasibility.
-  * **Collapsible Accordion View:** Each sales order is presented as a color-coded summary line for at-a-glance status checks.
-Clicking any order expands it to show a detailed material breakdown.
-  * **Bottleneck Identification:** The system automatically highlights the specific raw material that is constraining production for each order.
-  * **"Can Produce" Suggestions:** For each order, the dashboard displays the maximum quantity of a finished good that can be produced based on material availability.
+  * **Prioritized Allocation:** The MRP engine processes orders chronologically by their "Due to Ship" date, allocating scarce materials to the most urgent orders first.
+  * **Smart Statuses:**
+      * **Ready to Ship:** Orders that can be fulfilled entirely from existing finished goods inventory are clearly marked and do not have an expandable detail view, simplifying the interface.
+      * **Full Production / Partial / Critical:** Statuses are determined by comparing the "Can Produce" quantity against the required amount.
+  * **Shared Component Identification:** A 🔗 icon and detailed tooltip automatically appear next to any raw material that is required by more than one open sales order, instantly highlighting potential cross-order conflicts.
+  * **Live Inventory Simulation:** The component detail view shows the inventory available *before* the current order's demand was considered and shows the exact amount `Allocated`, providing a clear picture of how the live inventory pool is being depleted.
+  * **Excel Export:** Download the currently filtered and sorted view of the MRP data, including all component details, to an XLSX file.

+### ✅ Production Scheduling Module

+An Excel-like grid that displays all open sales orders from the ERP, allowing planners to input and save financial projections for different risk scenarios.

 ### ✅ Downtime Tracking Module

 A tablet-optimized interface for quick and easy downtime entry on the factory floor, featuring ERP job integration and a real-time list of the day's entries.

-### ✅ Production Scheduling Module

-An Excel-like grid that displays open sales orders from the ERP, allowing planners to input and save financial projections for "No/Low Risk" and "High Risk" production scenarios.

 ### ✅ BOM & PO Viewers